Jackie Sinclair

-John Evens Wright Sinclair (21 July 1943 – 1 September 2010) was a Scottish footballer who played as a winger for six different clubs in the English and Scottish leagues.
+John Evens Wright Sinclair (21 July 1943 – 1 September 2010) was a Scottish footballer who played as a winger for six clubs in the English and Scottish leagues.
 Sinclair played in one international game for Scotland, in 1966.

 Family

 Several members of his family were involved in high-level football.
 His uncle Tommy Wright was a Scottish international.
 His brother Willie Sinclair, his son Chris Sinclair and his cousin Tommy Wright were also professional footballers.

 Playing career

 Club career

 He began his career at Dunfermline Athletic in his native Scotland, and moved south of the border to join Leicester City in May 1965.

 In January 1968, Sinclair joined Newcastle United, where he became a member of the team that won the 1969 Fairs Cup.
 In December 1969, he was sold to Sheffield Wednesday, where he spent three-and-a-half seasons before finishing his career back in Scotland with his former club Dunfermline, and lastly Stenhousemuir.